Geonovum/IMX-Geo/intro.md

 ### User-friendliness
 The SAM information model should be user-friendly, i.e.:
 - Simplified structures for common use cases, like the `Address` class
-- Names that correspond with common language (colloquial names)
+- Names that correspond with common language, e.g. `straatnaam` instead of `Openbare ruimte naam`.

 ### Coherence between objects from different source models
-The SAM information model should add useful relationships that exist inherently between objects, which are not currently defined in the source models.
+The SAM information model should add useful relationships that exist inherently between objects, but are not currently defined in the source models.

 Background: because the source models were originally defined as silos, relationships between objects from different source registries are mostly unavailable right now.
 We have a requirement to add those relationships that are of value to users (definitely not all).